Conversational AI

 Enterprise customer experience platforms specialize in omnichannel chat, SMS, and messaging agents for large organizations.
 The lane covers low-code and no-code conversational AI builders designed for non-technical business users.

-Most platforms in this lane support voice as a secondary channel, but the primary work happens in text.
+The biggest difference between voice-first platforms: the primary work happens in text (like chatbots), not phone calls.
 Buyers are typically CX leaders and contact center managers at enterprises with multi-channel customer touchpoints.

-The biggest difference in this lane is breadth of channel support, integration depth with enterprise systems (Salesforce, ServiceNow, Microsoft Dynamics, SAP), and the platform's ability to handle multi-language deployments across global customer bases.
-The evaluation bar here is integration breadth, governance depth, and multilingual scale across global customer bases.
+For this use case, the breadth of channel support (web chat, SMS, WhatsApp, Apple Messages, RCS, social), integration depth with enterprise systems (Salesforce, ServiceNow, Microsoft Dynamics, SAP), and the platform's ability to handle multi-language deployments across a global customer base is what matters most.

 7. Kore.ai

 Kore.ai is an enterprise conversational AI platform that builds and deploys text-first AI agents across web, mobile, messaging, and contact center channels.
-It's designed for large enterprises consolidating fragmented chatbot deployments into a single governed platform.
+Kore.ai is designed for large enterprises consolidating fragmented chatbot deployments into a single governed platform.

 Agent design happens in the low-code builder.
 Integrations span Salesforce, SAP, Microsoft Dynamics, and ServiceNow.
 Conversation governance layers across the full deployment.